Average Weather in March at Venice Marco Polo Airport Italy

 Temperature and Dew Point

 Venice Marco Polo Airport has a weather station that reported reliably enough during the analysis period that we have included it in our network.
 When available, historical temperature and dew point measurements are taken directly from this weather station.
 These records are obtained from NOAA's Integrated Surface Hourly data set, falling back on ICAO METAR records as required.

 In the case of missing or erroneous measurements from this station, we fall back on records from nearby stations, adjusted according to typical seasonal and diurnal intra-station differences.
 For a given day of the year and hour of the day, the fallback station is selected to minimize the prediction error over the years for which there are measurements for both stations.

-The stations on which we may fall back include but are not limited to Treviso Airport, Istrana, Aviano Airport, Aviano Usaf, Vicenza Airport, Udine / Rivolto, Passo Rolle, and Trieste – Friuli Venezia Giulia Airport.
+The stations on which we may fall back include but are not limited to Treviso Airport, Istrana, Aviano Airport, Aviano Usaf, Udine / Rivolto, Passo Rolle, Trieste – Friuli Venezia Giulia Airport, and Dobbiaco.

 All data relating to the Sun's position (e.g., sunrise and sunset) are computed using astronomical formulas from the book, Astronomical Tables of the Sun, Moon and Planets , by Jean Meeus.

 All other weather data, including cloud cover, precipitation, wind speed and direction, and solar flux, come from NASA's MERRA-2 Modern-Era Retrospective Analysis .
 This reanalysis combines a variety of wide-area measurements in a state-of-the-art global meteorological model to reconstruct the hourly history of weather throughout the world on a 50-kilometer grid.

 Land Use data comes from the Global Land Cover SHARE database , published by the Food and Agriculture Organization of the United Nations.